Matercan/hoshimi-dots/README.md

   ./install-bin --list-packages
 ```

+You can also use `` build/bin/hyprland-dots-gui `` to launch a GUI menu if that is more your style

 To pull back into the hyprland_dots folder, run ``./pull.sh``.
 This will collect all of the configurations from all of the programs within this repository and will replace all of those currently in the directory with them.

 ## Issues